coder0name0dre/keystroke_recorder/README.md

 This script is a simple, ethical keystroke recorder written in Python.

-It records only the text that a user intentionally types into the program itself, ads a timestamp to each entry, and saves the result to a local text file.
+It records only the text that a user intentionally types into the program itself, adds a timestamp to each entry, and saves the result to a local text file.

 ---